alazaroc/blog-web-code/_posts/2022-03-01-the-technology-behind-this-blog.md

     C --> D(DynamoDB)
   ```

+  - This solution was a custom AWS solution to use more AWS services, but only received comments in the database but I didn't implement the system to display them on the blog.
+Maybe someday...
-- However, now I am using the giscus plugin
+- However, now I am using the `giscus` plugin

 ### Technology to deploy infrastructure